zenpixels

 PixelDescriptor wraps a PixelFormat with everything needed to interpret the color data:

 Every buffer carries one.
 Every codec declares which ones it produces and consumes.
-40+ predefined constants:
+Predefined constants for the common cases:

 RGB8_SRGB // u8 RGB, sRGB transfer, BT.709 primaries